Copper(II) hydroxide: Mineral

 The green material is in principle a 1:1 mole mixture of Cu(OH)2 and CuCO3.
 This patina forms on bronze and other copper alloy statues such as the Statue of Liberty.

 Production

-Copper(II) hydroxide can be produced by adding sodium hydroxide to a solution of a soluble copper(II) salt, such as copper(II) sulfate (CuSO4·5H2O):
+Copper(II) hydroxide can be produced by adding sodium hydroxide to various copper(II) sources.
+The nature of the resulting copper(II) hydroxide however is sensitive to detailed conditions.
+Some methods produce granular, robust copper(II) hydroxide while other methods produce a thermally sensitive colloid-like product.

+Traditionally a solution of a soluble copper(II) salt, such as copper(II) sulfate (CuSO4·5H2O) is treated with base: